 How to Appeal a Lexington, MO DWI Administrative Hearing Decision

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Lexington, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Lexington, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Lexington, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Lexington, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Lexington, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-When you partner with a Combs Waterkotte Lexington, MO DWI administrative hearing lawyer, you aren’t just choosing a top-rated DWI administrative hearing lawyer lawyer in Lexington, MO and beyond – you are safeguarding your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for Lexington, MO residents:
+When you partner with a Combs Waterkotte Lexington, MO DWI administrative hearing lawyer, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Lexington, MO and throughout Missouri – you’re securing your license, your rights, your freedom, and your future.
+In addition to knowledgeable DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for Lexington, MO residents:

 Don’t Wait—Contact a Lexington, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges